 The University at Buffalo is a member of the Collegiate Licensed Properties Association (CLPA).
 CLPA is a nonprofit organization made up of colleges and universities that manage their own licensing program or partner with a licensing agent for trademark management services.

 Participation in the CLPA’s authentication program helps universities, licensees and retailers safeguard against counterfeit merchandise, and assures consumers that the products that they purchase are officially licensed.
 The program provides retailers with CLP labels and hangtags, which indicate that their products comply with the association’s guidelines.

 Products that use any university mark but do not bear the CLP label may infringe on trademark laws.
 If products violate UB’s trademark policy or U.S. patent and trademark law, they may be confiscated and destroyed at the retailer’s expense.

 To ensure full trademark compliance, please make sure products offered in your establishment carry the CLP label and are sourced from an official UB collegiate licensed vendor.

 UB complies with applicable New York State procurement legislation and related State University of New York (SUNY) policy.

 All licensed suppliers using the university’s trademarks must abide by all New York State, SUNY and UB standards concerning sweatshop sourcing.

 As a result of the legislation and policy, bidders on state purchase contracts for UB apparel and sports equipment may be deemed by the university’s purchasing department as “not responsible” if a prospective vendor fails to certify compliance or does not provide information sufficient to determine compliance on university request.

 The university may request documentation under any of the following circumstances:

-In addition to the New York State and SUNY policies, UB holds membership in various sweatshop monitoring organizations within the apparel industry, including the Fair Labor Association (FLA) and the Worker Rights Consortium (WRC).
+In addition to adhering to New York State and SUNY policies, UB holds membership in various sweatshop monitoring organizations within the apparel industry, including the Fair Labor Association (FLA) and the Worker Rights Consortium (WRC).